jiaxuanw1/VigenereCipher/README.md

 ## Usage

+Before running the program, you can choose to enable a dark theme by going to the Main.java file in the source folder.
+In it there is a boolean variable named darkEnabled, which is set to false by default.
+Changing it to true will give the program a dark theme when it is run (thanks to @22raor for implementing this!)

 To start, run the main method in the Main class.
 This will open up a window where you can type in your cipher/plain text and the key.
+There is also a checkbox that you can uncheck if you don't want the punctuation and capitalization in your message preserved.
 Then, you can encrypt or decrypt messages using the Vigenère Cipher by clicking the Encrypt/Decrypt buttons.

 ## How It Works